mamedev/mame/docs/source/techspecs/layout_files.rst

     Adds an element to the view (see :ref:`layout-parts-elements`).
 The name of the element to add is specified using the required ``ref`` attribute.
 It is an error if no element with this name is defined in the layout file.
-Within a layer, elements are drawn in the order they appear in the layout file, from front to back.
+Within a view, elements are drawn in the order they appear in the layout file, from front to back.
 See below for more details.

     May optionally be connected to an emulated I/O port using ``inputtag`` and ``inputmask`` attributes, and/or an emulated output using a ``name``